Doctors decide to awaken Sharon

-Acting Prime Minister Ehud Olmert presided over the weekly Cabinet meeting Sunday, leaving the chair Sharon usually occupies empty.
-(Olmert profile)
+Meanwhile, acting Prime Minister Ehud Olmert presided over the weekly Cabinet meeting Sunday, leaving the chair Sharon usually occupies empty.

 "We are hoping and wishing that the prime minister will recover, strengthen and return to presiding over the Israeli government and leading the state of Israel," Olmert said as the meeting commenced.

 "In the meantime, we will continue to do what 'Arik' would want -- running affairs as they should be."

 Sharon suffered a major stroke on Wednesday, his second stroke in three weeks.

 Doctors cannot know the extent of the damage to his brain -- or his overall condition -- until the anesthesia is reduced, Mor-Yosef said.